 Before joining Carleton, Amel worked as inclusion coordinator for the Centre for Humanitarian Dialogue, a Swiss peace mediation organization, on projects in Asia, Africa and the Middle East.

-Sue Grafstrom serves as the development coordinator at the LifeCare Medical Center in Roseau, MN.
+Sue Grafstrom serves as the Homeland Security Emergency Management Director in Roseau County.
 After growing up in Roseau and attending college in Moorhead, Sue worked for 8-10 years in the metro area before returning to the Roseau area.

-Prior to her position at LifeCare, Sue worked in various nonprofit, for-profit and government organizations, including the Minnesota Dept of Employment, Fortis Financial Group, Gillette Children’s Hospital and Golden Harvest Foods.
+Most recently, Sue was the Development Coordinator with LifeCare Medical Center in Roseau.
+Sue has also worked in various nonprofit, for-profit and government organizations, including the Minnesota Dept of Employment, Fortis Financial Group, Gillette Children’s Hospital and Golden Harvest Foods.

 She has also worked for the Department of Human Services and St. Stephen’s Human Services.
 She serves on the board of Our Saviour’s Community Services and the Minnesota Council of Nonprofits